davhunt/instruments/spai/readme.md

 ## SPAI (Social Phobia and Anxiety Inventory)

 ### Versions
 The SPAI questionnaires are currently on the original release.
 "Circle the number" has been replaced with "select the option" for online use.
 In order to optimize the respondent experience in REDCap, standalone questions (1-8, 22, and 23) are presented with radio buttons rather than as a matrix.
+The 11-item short forms are also available as .docx files; to use them, simply drop the extraneous questions from REDCap.
 | Audience | Language |
 | :--  | :--  |
 | child self report | English  |